Wise vs Revolut: Full Comparison 2025

 7. Tap Continue to review your transfer details and estimated arrival time

 Wise personal accounts are free to open.
-There’s a one time fee of 31 USD to open a Wise business account.
+There’s no fee to open a Wise business account, but you need to pay a one time fee of 31 USD to get full account features.

 Revolut customers can choose personal or business accounts with no monthly fee.
-Personal customers can also upgrade to a monthly fee of up to 16.99 USD to unlock more features, and businesses have the option of a 149.99 USD/month premium product – or even customized accounts for the biggest corporate customers.
+Personal customers can also upgrade to a monthly fee of up to 16.99 USD to unlock more features, and businesses have the option of paying up to 119 USD/month – or even customized accounts for the biggest corporate customers.

 When it comes to international transfers, the way Wise and Revolut are priced is quite different.